-ADVERSE EVENT MILD MODERATE SEVERE If the bleeding vessel is not identifiable, under-run the bleeding area by starting at a dry point and insert continuous sutures which cross the bleeding area, ending with a knot at a dry part of the surface.
+ADVERSE EVENT MILD MODERATE SEVERE at a dry point and insert continuous sutures which cross the bleeding area, ending with a knot at a dry part of the surface.
 For difficult frenular bleeds, place an additional vertical mattress suture.
 Great care is needed not to place the suture too deeply, because the urethra is near to the surface skin and can easily be damaged.
 Be prepared to call for a more experienced provider and/or refer (see severe AE management).
 FOR DEVICE When applying any pressure or pressure dressing to the wound, take care not to displace or move the device.
-Unless the source of bleeding can be clearly identified and controlled with pressure, it is likely that the device will need to be removed and a surgical circumcision performed; this will be classified as a severe event. wound have failed to identify a distinct bleeding vessel but the bleeding continues, suspicion for a bleeding disorder should be high.
+Unless the source of bleeding can be clearly identified and controlled with pressure, it is likely that the device will need to be removed and a surgical circumcision performed; this will be classified as a severe event. continues, suspicion for a bleeding disorder should be high.
 In this case, further re-exploration is unlikely to benefit the patient and may worsen bleeding.
 The focus should be on correcting clotting deficiencies.
+Tranexamic acid should be considered if available.
+This is a safe and easy-to-use medicine may be sufficient to stop excessive bleeding and, if not, can buy time to determine next steps.
 ADVANCED MANAGEMENT IN BLEEDING DISORDERS For clients with likely bleeding disorders treated in high-level facilities: In those who respond well to factor VIII, continue infusions for 7 days to allow healing and prevent rebleeding.
 Re-exploration should be avoided if possible, but if necessary (e.g. to remove clots), pretreatment with appropriate clotting factors can help prevent bleeding.
 Consult hematology.
 Hematology consultation by phone may be sufficient and helpful, if not available on site.
 FOR DEVICE As above for surgery.
 The management is the same as for severe bleeding after surgery except that it will probably be necessary to remove the device and convert to a surgical circumcision.